EgleJuske/php2-homework/README.md

 This project is for educational porpuses only.

-With this application you can check you BMI and rethink your life decisions if your BMI is not in the right interval...
+With this application you can check your BMI and rethink your life decisions if your BMI is not in the right interval...

 ## Authors